VandyYuboF/linkage_algorithm/README.md

 ### What this tool does (at a glance)

-This pipeline links patient records between a local dataset (e.g., VUMC) and a Litholink dataset using conservative name, date-of-birth, and sex matching rules.
+This pipeline links patient records between a local dataset (e.g., VUMC) and a Litholink dataset using conservative name, date-of-birth (dob), and sex matching rules.
 In the first step, it generates candidate matches based on agreement across identifying fields.
 In the second step, it filters those candidates to retain only high-confidence matches, attaches Litholink attributes, and separates records into two final outputs: one file containing successfully matched, de-identified Litholink records ready to be sent to USDHub, and another file containing unmatched Litholink records that may require manual review or further investigation.

 ```bash
 Step 1